Our Approach to Care

-- Amyotrophic lateral sclerosis (Lou Gehrig’s disease, ALS)
+- Amyotrophic Lateral Sclerosis (ALS) (Lou Gehrig’s Disease)

-The Multiple Sclerosis Program focuses on evaluation and treatment, medication management and home care training.
+Gaylord’s Multiple Sclerosis Assessment Service is the only program of its kind in Connecticut that is directed by a physiatrist.
+The program focuses on evaluation and treatment, medication management and home care training.
 The program offers patients the most current approaches in spasticity management, such as:

 - Use of Botox

-Patients may benefit from aquatic therapy in Gaylord’s therapeutic pool.
-Aquatic therapy utilizes water-based treatment techniques to help patients increase range of motion, relieve pain and muscle spasms, improve functional ability and build self-confidence.
+Patients may benefit from Aquatic Therapy in Gaylord’s therapeutic pool.
+Aquatic Therapy uses water-based treatment techniques to help patients:

-The prosthetics and orthotics clinic evaluates and recommends devices and therapy to:
+This clinic evaluates and recommends devices and therapies designed to: